Scotland Flag

 How about something a little more 'on brand'...
 MacPlastic™s?
 Macca's Placcas?

-[1] Now known to be every other town north of Perth, actually, and not that they've become something of an obsession, honestly.
+They're now known, by the way, to be in every other town north of Perth, actually, and not that they've become something of an obsession, honestly.

 There's a busker opposite the fountain banging out some bossa nova beats that are better than the ones in Brazil, nearly.